 Representation data sets found in the support folder contain information about the format or syntax of the measurement and annotated data sets and can be used to validate and exploit these data.
 Representation data sets are provided as XML schemas.

-For further details on the SENTINEL-1 Level-2 product formatting, please refer to the SENTINEL-1 Level-1 and Level-2 Product Specification document found in the document library.
+For further details on the Sentinel-1 Level-2 product formatting, please refer to the Sentinel-1 Level-1 and Level-2 Product Specification document.